 Over long periods of time, stocks tend to move steadily higher, but history tells us that stock market declines are an inevitable part of investing.
 The good news is that corrections (defined as a 10% or more decline), bear markets (an extended 20% or more decline) and other challenging patches haven’t lasted forever.

 Market downturns happen frequently but don't last forever

-The Standard & Poor’s 500 Composite Index has typically dipped at least 10% about once a year, and 20% or more about every six years, according to data from 1952-2021.
-While past results are not predictive of future results, each downturn has been followed by a recovery and, over time, a new market high.
+The Standard & Poor’s 500 Composite Index has typically dipped at least 10% about once a year, and 20% or more about every six years, according to data from 1952 to 2021.
+While past results are not predictive of future results, each downturn has been followed by a recovery and a new market high.